 In our case, here is the user list.
 Here are the auto messages.
 But I guess the design of our team allowed us a bit more space and time to think this through and think "What really are the problems that people are having that they're trying to solve?
 They don't actually just want to know where the section is, right?"

 We came up with something that looks a little similar to those usual solutions, but is actually pretty different.
 I'll talk through it briefly.
 You can see that there's like a circle there highlighting a part of the page, and that we're on step three of 10.
-Which so far looks like one of those point and show tutorial sessions, but actually what it's doing is enabling the customer to do a real task.
+Which so far looks like one of those point and show tutorial sessions, but actually what it's doing is

 So in this case, this is like a tutorial for product research, and the user here is filtering their actual user list, for people who have had quite a few sessions, and they're going to end up sending them a message to ask them about the product and their use of it.
 So the person's actually getting a real message out of this.